ajasmin/usize-conv/README.md

 `TryFrom`.
 However, conversions involving the machine-sized integers `usize` and `isize` can be awkward in portable code.

-Some integer conversions are *infallible on common architectures*, but Rust only provides infallible conversions that assume `usize ≥ 16 bits`, the minimum width guaranteed by the language (for example `usize::from(42_u8)`).
-As a result, conversions that are perfectly safe on 32-bit or 64-bit systems may still require `TryFrom` or explicit casts.
+Some integer conversions are *infallible on common architectures*, but the standard library must provide the same set of infallible conversions on all targets.
+Because Rust only guarantees `usize ≥ 16 bits`, conversions that are perfectly safe on 32-bit or 64-bit systems may still require `TryFrom` or explicit casts (for example `usize::from(42_u8)` is allowed, but `u32 → usize` is not).

 Using `as` casts is concise, but they may silently *truncate values or lose sign information*, which can hide bugs.